 Note that admissions to Rochester's PhD program are decided by a committee, and are very competitive.
 Even if you do not hear from me, I encourage you to apply and wish you luck for your future career.

-Summer/Fall 2020 and Spring 2021: Unless you've been in my class, or am already working with you, I'm not taking any undergraduate students for Summer/Fall 2020 and Spring 2021.
+Spring 2023: Unless you've been in my class, or am already working with you, I'm not taking any undergraduate students for Spring 2023.

 If you're at Rochester, please come by and speak to me.
 I offer independent studies and depending on your performance can also sponsor summer research for you.